-Limit the amount of time you spend watching or reading the news, it’s unlikely to change much during the day so try to limit yourself to only watch the news once a day.
+Limit the amount of time you spend watching or reading the news, it’s unlikely to change much during the day so try to limit yourself to only watching the news once a day.

-Catching up on the doom and gloom multiple times through the day will only distract you from work and heighten your stress levels.
+Catching up on the doom and gloom multiple times a day will only distract you from work and heighten your stress levels.

 Everyone deals with stress differently.

-Engage in healthy activities that you enjoy and that you find relaxing.
+Engage in healthy activities that you enjoy and find relaxing.